Seahawks mailbag: Answering your questions about K.J. Wright, Cody Barton and Seattle’s draft picks

 But he did tie a team high with 14 tackles while also playing a key role in the pivotal play of the game — it was Barton who took out the lead blocker, fullback C.J.
 Ham, on a fourth-and-one run by Alexander Mattison, clearing the way for Bobby Wagner to make the tackle.
 That got the Seahawks the ball back and allowed them to drive the field for the game-winning TD.

 Barton only played 20 more snaps the rest of the season, almost all in mop-up duty.
-But I think the Seahawks have seen just enough of Barton to pique their interest about what he could do with a little more playing time (remember the raves he earned in training camp in 2019).
+But I think the Seahawks have seen just enough to pique their interest about what he could do with a little more playing time (remember the raves he earned in training camp in 2019).

 Also, in the way the Seahawks usually play, the strongside linebacker is only on the field in the base defense, coming off in the nickel.
 That means it’s a spot that may play only 30-40% of the snaps on average.
 It was different last year with Wright since he stayed on the field in the nickel, with Brooks going off.